 Shelter Homes parents do extraordinary things.
-There are many children in need of a temporary home while they await family reunificaiton.
-Learn about how you can help some of these children as a shelter home parent.
+There are many children in need of a temporary home while they await family unification.
+Learn about how you can help a child as a shelter home parent.

 Living Proof Recovery Centers

-Living Proof Recovery Centers - now in 2 convenient locations - are welcoming and safe places of hope for the recovery community offering
+Living Proof Recovery Centers - now in multiple convenient locations across New Jersey - are welcoming and safe places of hope for the recovery community offering